 With the compatibility of new brands and software packages you can switch any component to your liking.
 This is great for when you want to upgrade your GPS antenna because a new brand has just entered the market or for when you are not happy with the functionality of your software and want to change.

 In this guide we will talk you through all the components that make a surveying GNSS set and in doing so educating you on what to look for when purchasing a new GPS system.

 You can also read:

 Don’t want to read the whole document?
-Below are some recommended packages per industry
+Check out these top 5 GPS receivers per industry:

 1. UNDERSTANDING THE DIFFERENT SETUPS

 An actual GNSS surveying set consists of multiple components that all play a key part in the process.
 There are however multiple setups and choosing the setup that you need depends on multiple factors.
 In this guide we will talk you through the most common setups first and then the components that come with it.

 The most common GPS surveying setups are:

 As you can see, the big difference in the setups is that a GPS rover set only uses 1 GNSS receiver but a GPS rover and base set uses 2 receivers.